TheFieryMoth/aneurysm/_sources/yolo.md

 directory.

 If you don't have the repository in your own directory, you should copy it.
-`cp -r /data/aneurysm/hakimi93/CamdenAneurysmProject/inference_package/yolo_train .`
+`cp -r /data/aneurysm/hakimi93/CamdenAneurysmProjectTraining/yolov5 .`

 For this tutorial, we will be training on the merged dataset.
 This dataset is located at `/data/aneurysm/models/datasets/merged/yolo`.

 ## Training

-Enter your version of the yolo repo.
+`cd` into your version of the yolo repo.
 You might want to copy the dataset.yaml file from the dataset to here, just for convenience's sake.
 This can be done with this
 command:
 `cp /data/aneurysm/models/datasets/merged/yolo/dataset.yaml .`

 From here, you can execute the training script.
-Be warned - it has a lot of command line arguments.
+Be warned - it has a few command line arguments.

 `python train.py --data dataset.yaml --weights '' --cfg yolov5s.yaml --img 512 --epochs 450`